Annuities

 These are the primary types of annuities, but you may encounter other innovative products that offer slightly different features.
 It’s essential to familiarize yourself with the options presented here so that you can have an informed discussion with your financial advisor.
 Take the time to read and understand the terms of your annuity, and don’t hesitate to ask your financial advisor any questions to ensure you fully grasp the intricacies of the annuity you are considering.

-What are the Nuts and Bolts of Annuities?
+What Are the Nuts and Bolts of Annuities?

 You will have between 10 and 30 day rescind period for your annuity based on the state that you live in.
 In the contract this is called a Free Look period.
 If you don’t understand upfront what you are getting, the 10 to 30 days will go by fast, so make sure you know what you are getting.